×

 • Art & Culture: Focus on regional art forms, temple architecture styles, and the evolution of cultural practices.
 Link these with social or historical contexts.

 • World History & Post-Independence India (PI): Questions are often descriptive.
-Focus on the impacts of major events like the World Wars, the Industrial Revolution, and the consolidation of states post-1947.
+Focus on the impacts of major events like the World Wars, the French Revolution, and the consolidation of states post-1947.

 • Indian Society: This section is highly dynamic and current affairs-driven.
-Look for topics like the role of women, urbanization issues, and the impact of globalization on family structures.
+Focus remains on topics like the urbanization issues, and the impact of globalization, poverty and development related issues.

 • Indian & World Geography: Emphasize physical geography concepts, distribution of resources, and geophysical phenomena.
-Link these to current environmental issues and disaster management
+Link these to current , technological developments, environmental issues and disaster management.

 Analysis of previous years’ papers reveals clear continuities and subtle shifts in the UPSC's focus.